 Does the Ecodesign directive only affect heat pumps?

 No, the Ecodesign directive covers all space heating and water heating devices such as oil boilers, gas boilers, and heat pumps up to 400kW – although product labels are not required on products over 70kW.

-A ground source heat pump can produce 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
-Using freely available heat energy from the ground, it achieves higher efficiency than any other heating system.
-By creating 3 to 4 times the amount of energy it consumes, a heat pump can…
+A ground source heat pump can deliver 3 to 4 kilowatts (kW) of heat for every 1 kW of electricity it consumes.
+Using freely available heat energy from the ground, it achieves higher efficiencies than any other heating system.
+By delivering 3 to 4 times more heat energy than the consumed electricity to run the…

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.